-- Encourage recognition that artistic expression varies from one society and culture to another. - Explore different traditions, styles and historical periods in the arts. - Promote freedom of expression and tolerance of divergent viewpoints. - Consider the importance of aesthetics and instill an awareness of how the arts improve the quality of life. - Enable each student to cultivate his or her creative potential. - Teach the terminology, techniques and skills that comprise the arts in order to provide the framework for informed creativity.
+- Encourage recognition that artistic expression varies from one society and culture to another. - Explore different traditions, styles and historical periods in the arts. - Promote freedom of expression and tolerance of divergent viewpoints. - Consider the importance of aesthetics and instill an awareness of how the arts improve the quality of life. - Enable each student to cultivate his/her/their creative potential. - Teach the terminology, techniques and skills that comprise the arts in order to provide the framework for informed creativity.

 Code Title Credits

 AR-100 Cross Media Studio 3

 AR-112 World Art Survey I 3

 AR-118 Global Art History 3

 AR-123 Design Fundamentals 3

 AR-130 Painting I 3

 AR-140 Drawing Fundamentals 3

 AR-150 Life Studio I 3

 AR-165 Creating Cultural Forms 3

 AR-200 History of American Art 3

 AR-210 Drawing and Painting Studio 3

 AR-215 Topics in Art 3

 AR-220 Foundations of Modern Art 3

-AR-225 Art Since Mid-20th Century 3

-AR-230 Printmaking 3

-AR-235 3D Sculpture Studio 3

-AR-240 Watercolor 3

-AR-260 Visual Arts in the Schools 3